 Ending a Tenancy

-The new ‘Private Residential Tenancy’ comes into force on 1 December 2017
+The new ‘Private Residential Tenancy’ came into force on 1 December 2017

 This page provides information on ending a new Private Residential Tenancy.
 You can find information on ending assured and short assured tenancies here.